Design Studio

 With the rise of new technologies and the rapid development of artificial intelligence, our world is becoming increasingly dependent on energy.
 Every click, every search, every digital interaction requires energy.
 As our data consumption explodes, so does our energy demand, leading us to extract, burn, and exploit resources at an unprecedented rate.

 If we do not act wisely, we may one day wake up in a world that looks disturbingly similar to the image below: a bleak, post-apocalyptic landscape where nature has been replaced by machines, smoke, and silence.
 This imagined scenery stands as a warning as it reflects the possible consequences of our insatiable appetite for progress and connectivity.
-The more we innovate, the more energy we consume and the more fragile our planet becomes.
+The more we innovate, the more energy we consume and the more production infrastructure we need.
 How far are we willing to go to sustain our digital lifestyles?

 The Power-Hungry Machine